OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 inferface: https://github.com/duckdb/duckdb/blob/master/src/common/types/data_chunk.cpp

-It is not expected that most drivers will have a dedicated implementation of GetNextRecordBatch().
+It is not expected that most drivers will have a dedicated implementation of GetArrowStream() or its callbacks.
 Implementing it requires a non-trivial effort, and significant gains are to be expected only for those for which I/O is very fast, and thus in-memory shuffling of data takes a substantial time relatively to the total time (I/O + shuffling).